All Products

 Note

-If you do not select a topic, DDL information is stored in the data topic by default.
+If you do not select a topic, the DDL information is stored in the topic that receives data by default.

 Capitalization of Object Names in Destination Instance